How to Plant Flowers in 5 Easy Steps For a Garden Full of Color

-Does the particular annual flower or perennial flower that you want to grow prefer sun, shade, or a combination of both?
-Start by placing a sun plant in the sun, and a shade plant in the shade.
+Do the plants you've picked out like sun, shade, or a combination of both?
+Start by arranging your plants so they're in a spot where they'll get the kind of light they prefer (plants that like the sun should be out in the open, plants that need shade should go in a spot where they'll have some cover).
 Full sun is six hours or more of direct sun per day, not necessarily continuously.
-Partial sun or partial shade is four to six hours of sun per day, with partial sun closer to six, partial shade closer to four.
+Part shade typically means four to six hours of sun per day.
 Shade definitions vary, depending on how deep the shade really is.
-Dappled shade gives a lot more light than deep shade, with virtually no sunlight.
+Dappled shade gives a lot more light than deep shade, for example.

 Avoid digging or handling soil when it's wet to prevent compaction.
 Plants need a certain amount of space between soil particles for roots to grow.
 One test to see if soil can be worked is to dig a small sample of soil from a 3-inch hole.
-Squeeze it in your hand, then toss the soil onto a hard surface such as a rock or pavement.
-If the soil stays in a ball, it's too wet for planting.
-If it shatters, it's time to plant.
+Squeeze it into a ball, then toss the soil onto a hard surface such as a rock or pavement.
+If the soil stays together, it's too wet for planting, but if it shatters, it's time to plant.

 You can also work a bit of time-release all-purpose balanced granular fertilizer with a ratio of 10-10-10 into the soil before planting.